horaciog1/CS479-Reverse-Engineering/Assignment 8/README.md

 I went into the task manager but I couldnt find any suspicious processes, but when I went into the startup apps I found a executable with a strange name which appears to be md5 (just a supposition), and I also found windows.exe executables that should not be there.
 Searching in Google, I found that this is one of the things that this malware sets up.

 ![PXL_20240409_072506132](https://github.com/horaciog1/CS479-Reverse-Engineering/assets/111658514/38a25399-018f-4574-8823-bfc37af6c46b)

+It is worth mentioning that my laptop started to crash and be very slow when I started the RAT.